Employee Engagement

 We identify pragmatic actions and priorities that will directly and positively influence the level of work engagement for a client organisation.

 The concept of employees being personally engaged in their work is intuitively appealing.
-If employees can genuinely be encouraged to invest more of their energies into their role performance, it offers dual benefit: increased well-being for employees while organisational benefits arise from the likes of increased customer satisfaction, greater customer commitment, increased productivity and ultimately, increased profitability.
+If employees can genuinely be encouraged to invest more of their energies into their role performance, it offers dual benefit: increased wellbeing for employees while organisational benefits arise from the likes of increased customer satisfaction, greater customer commitment, increased productivity, higher quality outputs, reduced errors, higher retention lower absenteeism and ultimately, increased profitability.
 It creates more productive, resilient organisations and establishes a platform for growth.

-The framework that we have developed is strongly influenced by an extensive review of academic literature which defines engagement as 'work engagement'.
+Our approach is strongly influenced by an extensive review of academic literature which defines engagement as 'work engagement'.
 The concept is described as "a positive fulfilling work related state of mind that is characterised by vigour, dedication and absorption".
-While this psychological view of engagement is narrow, we simultaneously consider employee behaviours and how well these are aligned with overarching organisational goals.

 employee-engagement-segments.jpg

-Combining the calculated impact weights with actual performance measures enables us to assess the various opportunities to improve engagement, and how these opportunities should be prioritised.
+The relative importance weight of each driver is determined using statistical modelling techniques.
+Combining these importance weights with actual performance measures enables us to assess the various strategies for elevating low engagement, alleviating burnout and determining how these should be prioritised.

 stragegic-matrix-for-employee-engagement